WestDRI/cli_etc/content/workshops/quarto/index.md

 py -m pip install jupyterlab       # if you are on Windows
 ```

-Finally, if you want to use Quarto with Julia, you will need:
+<u>Finally, if you want to use Quarto with Julia, you will need:</u>

 -   Julia (download <a href="https://julialang.org/downloads/" target="_blank">here</a> if you don't have Julia),
 -   the <a href="https://github.com/JuliaLang/IJulia.jl" target="_blank">IJulia</a> and <a href="https://github.com/timholy/Revise.jl" target="_blank">Revise</a> packages.
 For this, launch Julia and run: